kushagra819/Deep-Learning-Projects/README.md

 1. Clone the repository
 2. Open the notebooks in Jupyter Notebook or Google Colab
-3. Run all cells step-by-step to reproduce results
+3. Run all cells step by step to reproduce results

 ---

-## 📌 Note
+## 📌

 This repository is focused on learning and building fundamentals in deep learning.
 It includes implementations across different domains to understand how models behave in real scenarios rather than focusing only on theory.